 As you can tell, bone broth is a powerhouse when it comes to therapeutic and beneficial foods on and off the ketogenic diet.

-If it’s completely new to you, begin incorporating into your diet on a regular basis to start seeing is wondrous effects like glowing skin, increased digestive health, stronger bones, and so much more.
+If it’s completely new to you, begin incorporating into your diet on a regular basis.
+You’ll start seeing its wondrous effects like glowing skin, increased digestive health, stronger bones, and so much more.